Belgium, France, Netherlands

 • Belgian Real Estate rose 'proportionally' as much as in other countries.
 We have a Global Economy.
 For this reason alone, it is incorrect to pretend Belgians did not have a bubble.
 There is and was no such thing as a microclimate for Real Estate.

-• Belgian Real Estate is compared to other countries, extremely expensive...and also 'old'.
+• Belgian Real Estate is extremely expensive compared to other countries and also 'old'.
 Just check the examples below.

-• Belgian Real Estate is a HOCG (High order Capital goods), and its real value will fall due to the recession/depression during the coming 5 years.
+• Belgian real estate is a HOCG (high-order capital goods), and its real value will fall due to the recession/depression in the coming five years.
 During the recession, maintenance expenses and taxes rise, and (Potential) Rental income falls in nominal terms.
-We are sure that Belgian Authorities will impose a Capital Gain and Wealth tax soon.
+Belgian Authorities will soon impose a Capital Gain and Wealth tax.

 • Belgian Real Estate is unable to keep up with inflation.
-Belgian Real estate sits in a solid Downtrend, expressed in Real Money or Gold.
+It sits in a solid Downtrend, expressed in Real Money or Gold.

 • Commercial Real Estate is the next shoe to drop.
 As the recession/depression worsens, more commercial properties are "for Sale" and/or "for Rent,"...but as there is NO demand, they stay vacant.

-• Equities can correct in only months' time, and Real Estate needs years.
-Compared to Equities (Equities also are Real Assets), it takes a lot longer for Real Estate to correct the incurred loss.
+• Equities can be corrected in months, while real estate takes years.
+Compared to Equities (Which are also Real Assets), it takes a lot longer for Real Estate to correct the incurred loss.

-• Stocks are 'liquid' (contrary to Real Estate), assuming these are quoted on a major stock market (most are).
+• Stocks are 'liquid' (contrary to Real Estate) if they are quoted on a major stock market (most are).

 Posted January 10, 2009

 After Euphoria comes denial, and after denial comes panic.
 Only when we see panic is the time to buy.
-Japan's house prices peaked in 1991 and 18 years later still stand an average of 60% below their peak.
+Japan's house prices peaked in 1991, and 18 years later, they still stand at an average of 60% below their peak.

 Posted December 22, 2008